Stories

 A Year of Silence

-A Year of Silence, by Kiranada, is the remarkable story of a woman's year alone, on solitary retreat on a remote precipice in New Zealand.
+The remarkable story of one woman’s year alone, on solitary retreat on a remote precipice in New Zealand.
 Isolation, cold, hunger, elemental winds from Antarctic, screams in the night; all of these she survives with deep reflections, observations and insights.

 Available in paperback.